guildai/guild.ai/pages/index.md

 <p markdown="1" class="highlight">

-Guild AI is used by machine learning engineers to automate data preparation, training, testing, and deployment.
-Guild captures runs as a unique experiments that you can study and compare.
-With better information, you build better models in less time.
-Guild AI is freely available under the Apache 2 open source license.
+Guild AI automates data preparation, training, testing, and deployment of machine learning models.
+It captures experiment details and performance metrics to let you study and compare results.
+Use Guild when you want to systematically improve your models and minimize errors.

 </p>